 Health 9-12 AC 2.....
-H6002LS2
+H6002LS2 Grade level 9-12.
+One semester.
 Prerequisite: IEP.
 Lifetime Activity Course.
+Repeatable unlimited times.

 This course is designed to help students develop healthy habits and positive behavior patterns.
 Students are provided with the knowledge of skills that lead to responsible decision making for a safe and healthy lifestyle.
 Topics covered includes nutrition, fitness, substance abuse, sexuality education and independent living skills.
 Alternate curriculum for students enrolled in a Life Skills 2 class as required by their IEP.